 - i.
 Remote interviews are conducted in much the same way as in-person interview and can be conducted by scheduling video calls with key individuals using any number of readily available technologies.
 The technology to be used discussed and agreed on during the key stakeholder meeting as defined in A1-2.1.1.2. - ii.
 Preparing for remote interviews takes additional time for the Auditor.
 Each Auditor should come ready with a list of questions and points regarding what additional information is needed, based on information from the document review if applicable or previous calls. - iii.
 An Auditor should avoid talking over either the interviewee.
 Auditors should keep in mind that interviewee may not be comfortable to communicate on video, particularly who do not regularly do so (for example frontline personnel).
 While this is unavoidable, the Auditor should try to set a comfortable tone and be aware that the video alone may change body language or perception. - iv.
 Interviewing with the operational personnel is a challenge.
-If the AO and the Operator agree on the use of videoconferencing through the smartphone or tablet, with the help of the Auditee (management personnel), the Auditor should have a short interview with the operational personnel. - v.
-Auditor may also check the list of current operations at the time of the audit, ask for list of the operational personnel in duty and request from the Operator to arrange call(s) with selected personnel in accordance with the availability of the personnel. - vi.
-Use of interpreters/translator during an interview should be planned in advance with the coordination of the Auditee.
+If the AO and the Operator agree on the use of videoconferencing through the smartphone or tablet, with the help of the Auditee (management personnel), the Auditor should have an interview with the operational personnel. - v.
+Auditor should check the list of current operations at the time of the audit, ask for list of the operational personnel in duty and request from the Operator to arrange call(s) with selected personnel in accordance with the availability of the personnel.